Show us what you got, Pittsburgh.

 The rap should answer the question, “What is it like living in Pittsburgh?”

-Submitters must be at least 16 years old and live in Allegheny County.
+Submitters must be between the ages of 16 and 25 and live in Allegheny County.

 The rap can be written or recorded (cell phone videos or recordings will be accepted).
 Special consideration will be given to recorded submissions.